liqd/adhocracy3/docs/source/development.rst

     Versions 0.0.* are considered alpha and do not have to follow the major-minor-patch rules of semantic versioning.

+Git tag and `setup.py`-version must be the same string.

 In order to create a new version, first make sure that:

     1. you are on master.  (this rule is motivated by the fact that